-One of the reasons my progress on the granny square bag-to-be has slowed to a crawl is that I have to sew the lining, and like many crocheters I’ve met, I have an aversion to sewing that borders on the ridiculous.
+One of the reasons my progress on the granny square bag-to-be has slowed to a crawl is that I have to sew the lining, and like many crocheters I’ve met, I have an aversion to sewing that borders on the ridiculous, but today I made a bit of progress toward my goal.

 While the skill required to sew the lining is rudimentary, so are my skills.
 I can thread a needle and not get the thread tangled too often or too badly, but the truth is my sewing is just (barely) good enough, and because I so seldom sew, it is unlikely that it will ever get much better.